-Borrowings under the term loan facilities as of December 31, 2009 bear interest, based on our option, on the following: for the tranche A term loan facility, on either the applicable fixed rate plus 2.75% to 4.50% or the daily rate plus 1.75% to 3.50%; for the tranche A-1 term loan facility, on either the applicable fixed rate plus 3.50% to 4.50% or the daily rate plus 2.50% to 3.50%; for the tranche A-2 term loan facility, on either the applicable fixed rate plus 3.00% to 4.00%; for the tranche B term loan facility, on either the applicable fixed rate plus 4.00% to 5.00% or the daily rate plus 3.00% to 4.00%; for the tranche B term loan facility, on either the applicable fixed rate plus 4.00% to 5.00% or the daily rate plus 3.00% to 4.00%; for the tranche B term loan facility, on either the applicable fixed rate plus 4.50% to 5.50% or the daily rate plus 3.50% to 4.50%.
+Borrowings under the term loan facilities as of December 31, 2009 bear interest, based on our option, on the following: for the tranche A term loan facility, on either the applicable fixed rate plus 2.75% to 4.50% or the daily rate plus 1.75% to 3.50%; for the tranche A-1 term loan facility, on either the applicable fixed rate plus 3.50% to 4.50% or the daily rate plus 2.50% to 3.50%; for the tranche A-2 term loan facility, on either the applicable fixed rate plus 3.25% to 5.50% or the daily rate plus 2.25% to 4.50%; for the tranche A-3 term loan facility, on either the applicable fixed rate plus 4.00% to 5.00% or the daily rate plus 3.00% to 4.00%; for the tranche B term loan facility, on either the applicable fixed rate plus 4.00% to 5.00% or the daily rate plus 3.00% to 4.00%; and for the tranche B-1 term loan facility, on either the applicable fixed rate plus 4.50% to 5.50% or the daily rate plus 3.50% to 4.50%.
 For all term loan facilities, both the fixed rate and daily rate options are determined by reference to our ratio of total debt less available cash to EBITDA (as defined in the Credit Agreement).
 The tranche A-1, A-2 and A-3 term loan facilities include a targeted outstanding amount (as defined in the Credit Agreement) provision that will increase the interest rate by 2% if the outstanding balance exceeds the targeted outstanding amount at the end of each quarter.
-As of December 31, 2009 and 2008, we had \$326.3 million and \$827.0 million of tranche A-1 term loan facility principal outstanding, respectively, and \$642.8 million and \$949.0 million of tranche B term loan facility principal outstanding, respectively, which are included in the accompanying consolidated balance sheets.
-As of December 31, 2009, we also had \$203.2 million, \$167.5 million and \$295.2 million of tranche A-2 term loan facility principal outstanding, tranche A-3 term loan facility principal outstanding, respectively, which are also included in the accompanying consolidated balance sheets.
+As of December 31, 2009 and 2008, the outstanding balance did not exceed the targeted outstanding amount.
+As of December 31, 2009 and 2008, we had \$326.3 million and \$827.0 million of tranche A term loan facility principal outstanding, respectively, \$48.6 million and \$297.8 million of tranche A-1 term loan facility principal outstanding, respectively, and \$642.8 million and \$949.0 million of tranche B term loan facility principal outstanding, respectively, which are included in the accompanying consolidated balance sheets.
+As of December 31, 2009, we also had \$203.2 million, \$167.5 million and \$295.2 million of tranche A-2 term loan facility principal outstanding, tranche A-3 term loan facility principal outstanding and tranche B-1 term loan facility principal outstanding, respectively, which are also included in the accompanying consolidated balance sheets.

 The Credit Agreement is jointly and severally guaranteed by us and substantially all of our domestic subsidiaries.
 Borrowings under our Credit Agreement are secured by a pledge of substantially all of the capital stock of our U.S. subsidiaries and 65% of the capital stock of certain non-U.S. subsidiaries, and by a security interest in substantially all of the personal property of the U.S. subsidiaries.
-Also, the Credit Agreement requires us to pay a fee based on the total amount of the revolving credit facility commitment
+Also, the Credit Agreement requires us to pay a fee based on the total amount of the revolving credit facility commitment.